pierrediedhiou/cybersecurity-journey/glossary.md

   - for — runs a set number of times
   - while — runs while condition is true
   - do...while — runs at least once then checks condition
+  - **LAN** — Local Area Network, a network connecting devices within a limited area such as an office or home
 ## M
 - **Machine Account** — Windows computer account, always ends with $ symbol
 - **Malware** — Malicious software designed to damage or gain unauthorized access